Keyframes/jQuery.Keyframes/README.md

 // Playing an animation
 $(selector).playKeyframe({
-		name: 'trapdoor-sequence', // name of the keyframe you want to bind to the selected element
+		name: 'trapdoor-sequence', // name of the keyframe you want to bind to the selected element, mandatory parameter
-		duration: 1000, // how long you want it to last in milliseconds
+		duration: 1000, // how long you want it to last in milliseconds, mandatory parameter
-		timingFunction: 'linear', // specifies the speed curve of the animation
+		timingFunction: 'linear', // specifies the speed curve of the animation, mandatory parameter
-		delay: 0, // how long you want to wait before the animation starts in milliseconds
+		delay: 0, // how long you want to wait before the animation starts in milliseconds, default value is 0
-		repeat: 'infinite', // how many times you want the animation to repeat
+		repeat: 'infinite', // how many times you want the animation to repeat, default value is 1
-		direction: 'normal', // which direction you want the frames to flow
+		direction: 'normal', // which direction you want the frames to flow, default value is normal
-		fillMode: 'forwards' // how to apply the styles outside the animation time },
+		fillMode: 'forwards' // how to apply the styles outside the animation time, default value is forwards },
 	callback // Function fired after the animation is complete.
 If repeat is infinite, the function will be fired every time the animation is restarted.
 );